Living in Donabate, Ireland

 The Roads and Traffic

 Roads in Ireland (except on the motorways) are narrow.
 In Donabate the main road has regular vehicles, delivery trucks, plus the bus (every 15- 30 minutes or so).
 Traffic could get a bit backed up for such a small town.
 On the R126 into Donabate, there is a spot where you can stay on the road, which curves left onto Main Street or turn right.
 There isn’t a traffic light here so turning right often backs up traffic.
 The sidewalks are also narrow and can get busy with people walking about.
-Some areas (those outside the center of town) may not have sidewalks so you might be walking on the side of the road.
+Some areas (those outside the centre of town) may not have sidewalks so you might be walking on the side of the road.

 It’s Not Very Exciting